bignerdranch/Freddy/README.md

 }
 ```

-The above example demonstrates the safety and ease-of-use that the comes with using `BNRSwiftJSON`.
+`BNRSwiftJSON` provides safety and ease-of-use.
 `JSONValue` is an enumeration with cases matching each value of JSON that may be returned by a web service.
 The method `createWithJSONValueFrom(_:)` takes an instance of `NSData` and returns an instance of `JSONValueResult`.
 This type has two cases: `.Success` that will have an associated value of type `JSONValue`, and `.Failure` with an associated value of type `NSError`.